mattwarren/mattwarren.github.io/_posts/2016-08-23-Analysing-Optimisations-in-the-Wire-Serialiser.md

 ----

-## Summary (FINISH THIS!!)
+## Summary

-So it's obvious that [Roger Johansson](https://twitter.com/rogeralsing) and [Szymon Kulec](https://twitter.com/Scooletz) know their optimisations and as a results they have steadily made the Wire serialiser faster and faster.
+So it's obvious that [Roger Johansson](https://twitter.com/rogeralsing) and [Szymon Kulec](https://twitter.com/Scooletz) (who also [contributed performance improvements](https://blog.scooletz.com/2016/08/09/wire-improvements/)) know their optimisations and as a result they have steadily made the Wire serialiser faster, which makes is an interesting project to learn from.